Shembles/CodeAnt_FrontEnd_Dev/README.md

 In the project directory, you can run:

+### `npm install`

+After cloning the app, you can run npm install to install all dependencies the app needs to run.

 ### `npm start`

+run npm start to start the app

 Go to /login for desktop and mobile screens of the app login.